mukhtar-github/MongoDB-Developer-Learning-Path/M220JS:MongoDB-for-JavaScript-Developers/M220JS:MongoDB-for-JavaScript-Developers.md

 And it looks like this did what we wanted it to do.

-We only got back the title and the IMDb rating for each movie.
+We only got back the title and the *IMDb rating* for each movie.

-So now that we have all the IMDb ratings, we can find the average.
+So now that we have all the *IMDb rating*s, we can find the average.

 And to do so, we're going to use a group stage.